RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 When a doctor examines a patient for the first time, the doctor "takes" or records the patient's history, the story of her life, certainly the story of her medical life.
-Older, wiser doctors try to teach younger ones to LISTEN to the patient tell her story.
+Older, wiser doctors try to teach young residents to *listen* to the patient tell her story.
 To hear the patient's words and examine the patient's body for corroborating evidence and clues to diagnosis.

 Like legal storytelling,
 medical storytelling is an art,